scottwesley31/surfs_up/README.md

 ![june_histogram](https://user-images.githubusercontent.com/107309793/184779680-93247da8-9bb9-44e2-992f-3c6635ea1386.png)

 It's clear from this figure that most of the time the temperature is somewhere between 70-79°F (most notably 74-75°F which is consistent with the summary statistics).
+NOTE: "Frequency" in the y-axis represents the number of times a datapoint in a specific temperature range appears in the dataset.

 ### Determine the Summary Statistics for December
 The same process was repeated for the temperatures in the months of December in Oahu.
 A list of all of the temperatures in December (`december_temps`) can be created with the following code: